Thesys-lab/arithmetic-intensity-guided-abft/README.md

 # Arithmetic-intensity-guided ABFT
-This repository contains the code and scripts used in evaluating the SC 2021 paper titled "Arithmetic-Intensity-Guided Fault Tolerance for Neural Network Inference on GPUs".
+This repository contains the code and scripts used in evaluating the SC 2021 paper titled [Arithmetic-Intensity-Guided Fault Tolerance for Neural Network Inference on GPUs](https://dl.acm.org/doi/abs/10.1145/3458817.3476184).

 **Abstract:** Neural networks (NNs) are increasingly employed in safety-critical domains and in environments prone to unreliability (e.g., soft errors), such as on spacecraft.
 Therefore, it is critical to impart fault tolerance to NN inference.
 Algorithm-based fault tolerance (ABFT) is emerging as an efficient approach for fault tolerance in NNs.